saikat/DrawTogether/README.markdown

 Requirements
 ============

-To run this example, you need to install [Socket.IO-node](http://github.com/LearnBoost/socket.io-node), which depends on [Node.js](http://github.com/ry/node).
-Socket.IO-node currently requires you to patch your Node installation - this should hopefully go away in the future.
+To run this example, you need to install [Node.js](http://github.com/ry/node).
+Make sure you clone this repository with git clone --recursive to get the socket.io submodule.

 Instructions to Run
 ===================